Narciso Masferrer: Golden years

+Spanish Civil War

+Shortly after the 1936 coup, Republican militiamen showed up at his home located at 41 Rambla de Catalunya, to shoot him down, due to his right-wing and monarchist political affiliation, due to his leading role in Barcelona public life as a result of 40 almost uninterrupted years of sports journalism, and due to his social position, linked to the wealthy classes through his lifetime position as general secretary of the Automobile Show of Catalonia.
+However, those who were going to arrest him recognized Masferrer as the leader of the Spanish sports movement, and more specifically as the maximum promoter of cycling, and thus they ended up sparing his life in his capacity as "president of the bicycles".
+Other Catalan sports leaders of right-wing significance had much less luck, such as Jaime Alsina and his son, who were shot dead at their gym.

 Later life

 In 1939, at the end of the civil war, he was appointed councilor of the National Sports Council and member of the Spanish Olympic Committee.
 All the Spanish sports federations became run by the military, the only exceptions were cycling, run by Narciso Masferrer, and tennis, which was in the hands of José Garriga-Nogués.
 Throughout his life he received numerous honors and recognitions, and was awarded the title of Knight of the Order of Alfonso XII.

-Most likely, his own health problems and the premature death of his first wife and three of his children influenced his obsession with healthy living and the regeneration of the Spanish people.
 In 1940 he was struck down by tuberculosis and was told by doctors his chances of living were slim.
 He died in Barcelona on 9 April 1941 at the age of 73.

 Legacy

 There have been many people who, on several occasions, have asked that a street or sports facility be named after Masferrer.
 The construction of Palau dels Esports de Barcelona in 1955 caused José Sabater Rosich to write in an article entitled "Moment opportune to repair an oblivion", published on 12 July, in which he advocated giving this street the name of a forgotten leader and sports journalist: Narciso Masferrer.
 In this way, it would be fulfilled "with a debt that Barcelona owes to those who propelled sports with enthusiasm and success".
 Sabater's proposal did not succeed.
+In recognition of its promoter, and although without success, Francisco Canto Arroyo led a campaign in the press in 1944, for the Montjuïc Stadium to be called the Masferrer Stadium.

-In 1969 the Organizing Committee of the International Motor Show, an organization that Masferrer helped to found, established the 'Narcís Masferrer' journalistic award in his honour.
+In 1969 the Organizing Committee of the International Motor Show, an organization that Masferrer helped to found, established the 'Narcís Masferrer' journalistic award in his honor.
 In his memory, the Trofeo Masferrer was held annually in Catalonia from 1932 until 1994.